zqTheDesigner/obsidian-vault/Sync Obsidian Vault on ios with iSH.md

 git branch -M main
 git pull --rebase
-# if there is conflicts, use git rebase —skip to skip them.
+# if there is conflicts, likely because of the default configuration json files from obsidian, use git rebase —skip to skip them.

 git push

 ```